emm218/scritches/README.md

 - `mpd_addr` the TCP address to connect to MPD at (default `localhost:6600`)
 - `mpd_socket` the path to a unix socket to connect to MPD at (default none)
-- `mpd_password` the password to connect to MPD with (default none) any of these config values can also be set using environment variables or command line options.
-The priority from highest to lowest is
+- `mpd_password` the password to connect to MPD with (default none)

+any of these config values can also be set using environment variables or command line options.
+From highest to lowest the priorities are:
 1. command line options
 2. environment variables
 3. config file